phil-s/emacsd/el-get/php-mode/README.md

 4. However, please do not modify `php-mode-version-number`.
 I will decide what constitutes a bump in the version number.

+5. Open the `php-mode-test.el` file and [run all of the tests](http://www.gnu.org/software/emacs/manual/html_node/ert/Running-Tests-Interactively.html#Running-Tests-Interactively) to ensure they still pass as expected.
+Sometimes we expect for a test to fail, and those unit tests have the appropriate configuration so their failure will not raise any warnings.
+You can use the `run-tests.sh` script to run all tests from a terminal, which is also useful in conjunction with [`git bisect run`](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git).

-5. Send me a pull request here on Github.
+6. Send me a pull request here on Github.
 Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
 Please try to make sure the patches are acceptable input to the comand `git am`.
 Please note that even if you send a pull request it is very likely that I will *not* simply merge your branch through Github; I prefer to go through commits and cherry-pick them so I can review the commit messages and sign-off on them.
 You can see which commits I did or did not merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.

-If you are fixing a bug related to a Github issue, then first of all, thank you for the help improving `php-mode`.
-Second, there is a `tests/` directory which contains PHP scripts for each issue (although not all of them).
+If you are fixing a bug related to a Github issue, then first of all, thank you for the help improving php-mode.
+Second, there is a `tests/` directory which contains PHP scripts for issues (although not all of them).
 Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
+Then create a unit test within `php-mode-test.el` using [ERT](http://www.gnu.org/software/emacs/manual/html_node/ert/index.html).
 Please try to follow the format of the existing tests.

+# The Wiki

+The Github project page [has a wiki](https://github.com/ejmr/php-mode/wiki) that you should feel free to edit.
+The wiki lists the features and bugs that are on plan to include in upcoming versions of php-mode.
+It is also a place to add any tips to make the mode more useful.

 # License

-The code for `php-mode` is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).
+The code for php-mode is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).

 # Contributors